Pathways to protection: How one vaccine decision can affect options for managing other diseases in broilers

 Options for managing ND

 Without a recombinant ND vaccine in the mix, producers must select more traditional ND vaccines, based on disease pressure and history.
-Available vaccines vary from the nonreactive C2 through the less-attenuated B1 strains.
+Available vaccines vary from the lower-reactive C2 and VG strains through the less-attenuated B1 strains.

-During winter months, many operations choose to use a C2 vaccine — one that limits reactivity and helps growers avoid putting additional stress on the birds, Cookson says.
-However, using C2 year-round allows field-virus levels to build — eventually making C2 less effective, particularly against a late NDV challenge.
+During winter months, many operations choose to use a C2 or VG vaccine — one that limits reactivity and helps growers avoid putting additional stress on the birds, Cookson says.
+However, using these vaccines year-round allows field-virus levels to build — eventually making them less effective, particularly against a late NDV challenge.

-Cookson recommends “moving up the reactivity/efficacy scale” during summer with a vaccine such as Poulvac® Aero ND.
-“That approach will help to decrease circulating virus levels and help prevent late-season challenge,” he explains.
+Cookson recommends “moving up the reactivity/efficacy scale” during summer with a vaccine such as Poulvac Aero®.
+“That ‘re-set’ approach will help to decrease circulating virus levels and help prevent late-season challenge surprises,” he explains.

 USING A RECOMBINANT FOR ILT